Street Football World | Journey to Social Enterprise

 Read more about the programme in Street Football World's Football4Good magazine (February 2018).

-Share challenges on moving from donor dependancy to income generation and explore practical solutions
+- Share challenges on moving from donor dependency to income generation and explore practical solutions

-Develop a tightly-focussed one-page business plan that clearly outlines next steps
+- Develop a tightly-focussed one-page business plan that clearly outlines the next steps

 "The programme has helped me as an individual, to learn how to convince the management on how to start a social enterprise, as I feel that is what my organisation needs."

-"I am looking forward to presenting my knowledge to my organisation on how we can be more self-sustainable rather than being donor dependant.”
+"I am looking forward to presenting my knowledge to my organisation on how we can be more self-sustainable rather than being donor dependent.”

 "It will greatly shift the way we operate, from the traditional NPO-model to a social enterprise model, it will help us attain some financial autonomy and also help us generate income, expand our reach and more beneficiaries.”

-Do you want to make the transition from donor dependancy to income generation?
+Do you want to make the transition from donor dependency to income generation?

 Find out more about running a Journey to Social Enterprise programme for your organisation: